syunar/superai-ss3-level1-hackathon/README.txt

-Wrapup notebooks for Super AI seasopn 3 level 1 hackhathon
+## just wrapup all notebooks for Super AI seasopn 3 level 1 hackhathon